 - The use of CO2 monitors promotes sufficient ventilation and regulates excessive ventilation.
 Especially in the winter months, this helps to avoid low temperatures in the classrooms.

-Please note: The Sensirion CO2 monitor was only given away as part of a Sensirion donation campaign and is not available in stores.
+- Please note: The Sensirion CO2 gadget was only given away as part of a Sensirion donation campaign.

-The CO2 monitor comes already calibrated and only needs to be connected to electricity.
+The CO2 gadget comes already calibrated and only needs to be connected to electricity.
 The LED display can be used immediately for CO2 monitoring.

-Whenever possible, place the CO2 monitor at eye level and not directly next to windows or people.
+Whenever possible, place the CO2 gadget at eye level and not directly next to windows or people.

 We recommend to ventilate already when the display is red.
 Ventilate the room until the traffic light indicator has gone back to green.